Microphone in a meeting room

 • Adoption of the budget statutes and the resolution on the budget

-• Issuance, amendment and repeal of bylaws
+• Enactment, amendment and repeal of bylaws

 • Mode of operation